ThailandWithKids.info – Updated February, 2014

 - Kayaking and snorkeling. — Kayaks can be rented along the beach and day trips can be arranged through most resorts and hotels for snorkeling around nearby islands.

-Hotels in Railay for Families
+Railay Hotels for Families

-- See Also: Hotels for Families in Railay
+- See Also: Family Hotels in Railay

-There isn’t a large range of price difference between the high and low end in Railay so these are listed from most expensive to least, but all fall somewhere in the moderate category.
+There isn’t a large price difference between the high and low end in Railay so these are listed from most expensive to least, but all fall somewhere in the moderate category.
 Most hotels in Railay offer large discounts during the low season and usually a free night for stays of longer than 3 nights.

 - Sunrise Tropical Resort — Situated on the east side of Railay (the non-swimming beach) but this is made up for by it’s great swimming pool and large roomy cottages with open air showers.
 The “good beach” is only a 3 minute walk away.

 - Railay Bay Resort and Spa — Rights smack in the best section of beach on Railay West.
 A good restaurant, great decor, and friendly service keep guests returning for more.